danielsuo/mvp/README.md

 - Measure tools for distances and areas

 ## Done
+- [√] Escape and click outside also make side bar disappear
+- [√] Points not sorted correctly on iPad
 - [√] Add input for RSF
 - [√] Change empty cell color
 - [√] Reduce thrash when mode-switching in ui sidebar